JavierIgnacio-Morales/prototipo-de-lenguaje/README.md

    + "+"  (concatenación): a + a = aa.
    + "in" (inclusión): a in a.
    + "="  (asignación): a = a in b.
-- Delimitadores de estructura básica
+- Delimitadores de estructura básica, el par "(" , ")"
-- condicional if el cual evaluara un operador + o =
+- condicional if el cual evaluara un operador "+" o "="

 ## Especificaciones léxicas: